Harmon758/Project-Euler/014 - Longest Collatz Sequence/README.md

 Which starting number, under one million, produces the longest chain?

-<b>NOTE:</b> Once the chain starts the terms are allowed to go above one
+**NOTE:** Once the chain starts the terms are allowed to go above one million.
-million.

 [ProjectEuler+ Problem Statement](ProjectEuler%2B%20Challenge%20%2314%20Problem%20Statement.pdf)